Waiuta: History

-Prospering Town
+Prospering town

 By 1936, there was a record 601 people living in Waiuta.
 Of those, many were from other countries, like Yugoslavia, Italy and Australia.
 It was in that year that the town had become the most ethnically diverse, more than most other parts of New Zealand.
 By 1910, a miners' hall was built, for social gatherings and meetings.
-Waiuta’s first school was also built, and by 1933, there was a total of 113 children.
+Waiuta's first school was also built, and by 1933, there was a total of 113 children.
 The last major building to be built was the cottage hospital in 1916.

-Sudden Decline
+Sudden decline

 The Second World War triggered a gradual decline in the number of miners.
 Between 1939 and 1946, men employed by the company fell from 240 to 113.
 The amount of gold eventually reduced to less than one third of the pre-war amount, making it difficult to recruit miners after the war.

-On July 9, 1951 the Blackwater Shaft collapsed and the flooded mine was abandoned.
+On 9 July 1951, the Blackwater Shaft collapsed and the flooded mine was abandoned.
 With no alternative employment in Waiuta, many people left to settle elsewhere.
 Buildings were dismantled, and within a couple of months Waiuta became a ghost town, with nothing to offer.

-Waiuta Today
+Waiuta today

 Nowadays, Waiuta is managed as a historic site for many tourists to visit, as very few buildings still remain.
 Waiuta offers overnight stays at the Waiuta lodge, where families can stay for as long as they wish.
-Tour guides are part of a group called “Friends of Waiuta” which was formed in 1985 to teach tourists the town’s history, ecology of the area, and promote it as a tourist destination.
+Tour guides are part of a group called “Friends of Waiuta” which was formed in 1985 to teach tourists the town's history, ecology of the area, and promote it as a tourist destination.
 They work with the Department of Conservation who manage the historic town and gold mines.
 The group includes over 120 working members and holds meetings three times a year.
+The Department of Conservation is undertaking a project to restore the house belonging to Jos Divis, a miner and photographer who documented life in the mines and Waiuta.